Hugh Ward (bacteriologist): Rowing

 In 1909 Ward rowed in the Sydney University eight, which won the men's eight event at the Australian University Championships.
 In 1910, he stroked the New South Wales crew which won the men's eight at the annual Australian Interstate Regatta.

 After he went up to Oxford, Ward rowed for New College against the Sydney Rowing Club at the 1912 Henley Royal Regatta.
 The Sydney eight won the Grand Challenge Cup.
 Ward replaced Keith Heritage in the Sydney eight, which went on to compete as an Australasian representative eight in the 1912 Summer Olympics Men's eight race and which was knocked out in their second match race - a quarter-final.
 He rowed for Oxford University in 1913 and 1914.

 In 1967, the University of Sydney opened the HK Ward Gymnasium.

 Military

 Ward was appointed lieutenant, Royal Army Medical Corps Special Reserve, on 5 August 1914.
 Ward arrived in France from England a week later.
 He was promoted to Captain in April 1915.
 In 1916, he was wounded in France and that year was awarded the Military Cross for attending to wounded men in the battlefield.
-In June 1917, Ward was taken as a prisoner at Nieuport, Belgium.
+In June 1917, Ward was taken as a prisoner at Nieuwpoort, Belgium.
 He received two bars in addition to his Military Cross.